 - Expenses of a purely personal nature.

-- Personal gifts to non-employees of EWU, except in those instance where the gift is an integral part of the donor/donor prospect cultivation process, or where a gift is an unspoken cultural expectation.
-For example, there is an expectation by certain Asian cultures that a gift exchange takes place as a good will gesture.
+- Personal gifts to non-employees of EWU, except in those instance where the gift is a part of the donor prospect cultivation process, or where a gift is a cultural expectation.

-- Food, beverages, or decorations for an unofficial event, e.g., an office-based party for birthdays, retirement, holidays, or anniversaries.
-This includes holiday decorations for general office space as well as for personal office space.
+- Food, beverages or decorations for an unofficial event, e.g., an office-based party for birthdays, retirement, holidays or anniversaries.
+This includes holiday decorations for general office space as well as for personal office spaces.

-- Charitable contributions to any individual, organization, or institution which is unrelated to Eastern Washington University.
+- Charitable contributions to any individual, organization or institution unrelated to Eastern Washington University.

-- Membership dues, licenses, or certifications, which are not directly related to the improvement of employees’ ability to perform the responsibilities of their jobsFor example, memberships in sports clubs, social clubs, or service clubs where there is no direct relationship to the functions of the job and no distinct benefit to the University.
+- Membership dues, licenses or certifications that are not directly related to the improvement of employees’ ability to perform the responsibilities of their position.

 - Purchases of alcoholic beverages to be stored for future use.